 Further refinements in the Pro Logic decoder include the filtering and delay of the rear surround signal to reduce any tendency for the surround signals to divert attention or become dominant.
 The Pro Logic decoder also uses a modified digital Dolby noise-reduction process in the surround signal.
 Since Dolby Surround material is encoded with this in mind the noise-reduction is permanently operating in this mode.

 THX Cinema

-The THX Cinema DSP preset provides Pro Logic decoding, followed by additional signal processing refinements developed by Lucasfilm Ltd.
+The THX Cinema preset provides Pro Logic decoding, followed by the THX refinements, as for PLII THX; see PLII THX, page 38.